 The customers, too, had to wait for hours for such minor tasks to be completed.
 Apart from the tediousness of searching for data from piles of ledgers, such paper files could be lost at any time due to disasters like floods or fire, apart from the degradation of the very paper on which the data was recorded.

 The story is different in modern times.
 Almost every task, even the trivial ones are getting automated.
 Automation and speeding up requires data to be processed at a much faster rate.
 That’s where the term “Big Data” comes in.

 Big Data is referred to any data that is large in volume, changes quickly, and has a vast variety.
 The tools that are used for big data management range from DBMS to full-fledged software tools having mining and warehousing tools integrated.

 There are a lot of vendors providing a wealth of great tools.
 So great that it becomes confusing to choose one over the other.
 I have gone through some sites over this issue of selecting the “best ones” and also asked some experts in the domain.
 The result is this list of tools with a short description of each tool.

 5 Best Open Source Tools for Handling Big Data

-Apache Hadoop is the most prominent and used tool in big data industry with its enormous capability of large-scale processing data.
-This is 100% open source framework and runs on commodity hardware in an existing data center.
+Apache Hadoop is the most prominent and used tool in the big data industry with its enormous capability of large-scale processing data.
+This is a 100% open-source framework and runs on commodity hardware in an existing data center.
 Furthermore, it can run on a cloud infrastructure.
 Hadoop consists of four parts: